On the existence of accessibility in a tree-indexed percolation model: Introduction

-We consider the accessibility percolation model introduced recently by \cite{NK} which is inspired by evolutionary biological questions.
-In that work an $n$-tree is considered and a continuous random variable $X_v$ is associated to each vertex $v$.
-A question of interest is to study the existence of paths of nearest neighbors $v_1,v_2,v_3\ldots$ such that
+The accessibility percolation model in trees was introduced in \cite{NK} inspired by questions from evolutionary biology.
+In that work an $n$-tree is considered and a continuous random variable $X_v$ is associated to each vertex $v$, independently of everything else.
+One of the main questions in this model is whether there exists a path of nearest neighbors $v_1,v_2,v_3\ldots$ such that

-This type of path is called {\it{accessibility path}}.
-In \cite{NK}, the authors considered the case in which independent and identically distributed (iid) random variables are attached to the vertices of the tree.
-They derived an asymptotic result for the probability of having at least one accessibility path connecting the root with the $h$ level of the tree.
-Additionally, they proved the existence of phase transition whenever $n=n(h)=\alpha h$, which is completed later by \cite{roberts}.
-Recently, a related problem was analyzed in \cite{BBZ}.
-In this work we define the accessibility percolation model on spherically symmetric trees and establish sufficient conditions under which either there is an infinite accessible path with positive probability or not.
+with positive probability.
+This type of path is called {\it{accessible path}}.
+In \cite{NK} the authors derived an asymptotic result for the probability of having at least one accessible path connecting the root with the $kth$-level of an $n(k)$-tree, with $n(k):=\alpha\, k$, and $\alpha$ some arbitrary positive constant.
+Thus, they proved the existence of a percolation threshold for this model as $k\rightarrow \infty$.
+Indeed, they showed that the probability of having at least one accessible path goes to zero for $\alpha < \alpha_c$ and converges to a positive number for $\alpha > \alpha_c$ with $1/e \leq \alpha_c \leq 1$.
+Later, this result was complemented in \cite{roberts} where the authors showed that this probability converges to 1 for $\alpha > 1/e$.
+Recently, a related problem was analyzed in the hypercube in \cite{BBZ,lili}.